-When it comes to curriculum design across Trusts, there is often a difficult balance to be struck: adopting a consistent, coherent Trust-wide approach whilst ensuring autonomy at school level.
-It can be a fine line to tread and often leaves Trust leaders in a tricky position when it comes to accurately reporting on curriculum across their schools.
+When it comes to curriculum design across Trusts, there is often a difficult balance to be struck: adopting a consistent, coherent Trust-wide approach whilst ensuring autonomy at the school level.
+It can be a fine line to tread and often leaves Trust leaders in a tricky position to report on curriculum across their schools accurately.

-No matter what their size, Trusts strive to create a brand identity, a common fabric that runs seamlessly through their schools.
+Regardless of their size, Trusts strive to create a brand identity, a common fabric that runs seamlessly through their schools.
 Leaders spend a lot of time ruminating about vision and values and work hard to ensure that the schools in their jurisdiction reflect that identity in every respect.
-That’s what makes a Trust successful: a united, shared vison that is well understood, well embedded and well executed.
+That’s what makes a Trust successful: a united, shared vision that is well understood, well embedded, and well-executed.

 Every School Is Different…

-However, this singular, unified approach can often be difficult to achieve in the realm of curriculum.
+However, this singular, unified approach can often be difficult to achieve in the realm of the curriculum.

-Often, in an attempt to recognise and address the varied, and sometimes complex, contexts of different schools, Trust leaders hand over complete autonomy to individual school leaders when it comes to curriculum design.
+Often, in an attempt to recognise and address the varied and sometimes complex contexts of different schools, Trust leaders hand over complete autonomy to individual school leaders when it comes to curriculum design.
 And whilst this allows for bespoke, context-specific delivery of teaching and learning, i.e. implementation, this school-by-school approach makes it nigh-on impossible to report on subjects across a Trust.
-How can we look at History across our Trust, for example, and gather accurate information, when every school is taking a different approach?
+How can we look at History across our Trust, for example, and gather accurate information when every school takes a different approach?

 So, What’s The Solution?